codeshef/InstagramApp/README.md

                                                              use Parse Server.
-Parse Server is the open source backened.It allows you to have database without managing  all code yourself.Parse server is completely stored in our own server.
+Parse Server is the open source backened.It allows you to have database without managing  all code yourself.Parse server is completely stored in our own server.For using Parse server we make use of AWS(Amazon web service).

+           Second step:
+            In second step we are going to learn Advanced Parse Technique: